19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 (a) toxic chemicals and their precursors are only used, developed, produced, acquired, stockpiled, retained, or transferred for permitted purposes;

-(b) the Director has knowledge of dealings with chemicals that facilitates the making of Singapore’s periodic declarations under the Convention; and
+(b) the Director-General has knowledge of dealings with chemicals that facilitates the making of Singapore’s periodic declarations under the Convention; and

 (c) Singapore is otherwise able to fulfil its obligations under the Convention.

+[49/2007 wef 14/12/2007]

 (2) Any power under this Part may be exercised only for that purpose.